-The dosage is based on your medical condition and response to treatment.
 To reduce your risk of stomach bleeding and other side effects, take this medication at the lowest effective dose.
 Do not increase your dose or take it more often than prescribed.

 Pain medications work best if they are used as the first signs of pain occur.
 If you wait until the pain has worsened, the medication may not work as well.